IliaFedorov/Unbabel-QA-challenge/exercise 3/Readme.md

 use \directory\ robot test.txt in cmd

 Button case (sign up) was the hardest to automate, occasionally it does not execute properly.

+Load Test is performed in JMeter 4.0 using JDK 10 + LoadTest.Jmx